 Fundamental principles of composition, functional relationships of spaces, finishing materials, and furniture and fixture selection are discussed and supported by a field trip.
-This course includes over 100 slides that look at current and historical interior design trends as well as the basics of reading interior spaces from drawings and photographs.
+This course looks at current and historical interior design trends as well as the basics of reading interior spaces from drawings and photographs.
 The design principles taught rely mainly on residential examples.

 Course Learning Outcomes